-We believe that by focusing on collaboration, board development, savvy fundraising, and the cultivation of new audiences, the creative sector will become even more vibrant, nimble and resilient.
-With the Foundation’s leadership in Transforming the Creative Economy, it will be crucial for arts organizations to innovate, diversify and build board capacity and develop new audiences to demonstrate their responsiveness to the needs of our evolving community.
-By emphasizing these factors, we believe our local cultural economy will continue to thrive, becoming a more vital reflection of this community’s uniqueness and preparing the sector for the next wave of changes inevitably facing our region.
+We believe it is crucial for arts organizations to innovate, diversify, and develop new audiences to demonstrate their responsiveness to the needs of our evolving community.
+By emphasizing these factors, our local cultural economy will become a more vital reflection of this community’s uniqueness and be better prepared to meet the need's of our region's future.

-Local arts education in public schools is underfunded, shrinking the pipeline for future audiences because research shows that adults who attended live performing arts as children were three to four times more likely to attend an arts activity as an adult.
+Large, mainstream organizations nationwide are encountering declining audiences, as significant barriers keep potential audiences from attending performances.
+Compounding those challenges, local arts education in public schools is underfunded, shrinking the pipeline for future audiences because research has shown that adults who attended live performing arts as children are three to four times more likely to attend an arts activity as an adult.

-We granted nearly $120,000 from our Transforming the Creative Economy grant opportunity to support local arts programs that respond to the changing needs of the region’s creative community.
+Toward those ends, we have awarded more than $300,000 to support nonprofits that are innovating, building capacity, and fostering new audiences in response to the evolving needs of our community — including those that have resulted from the COVID-19 pandemic.
 The grants create new pipelines for the next arts audiences, donors, supporters, and leaders, strengthen the capacity of arts organizations, and foster new and innovative opportunities for arts exposure experiences.

-Over 140 low-income youth in the Sacramento region received high-quality performing arts instruction as the result of five grants we awarded from our Dennis Mangers Fund for Young Performing Artists.
-These grants nurtured the talents of young performing artists from underserved communities in our community by providing them access to high-quality performing arts training and education.
-The $40,000 in initial funding for the program was raised at a performance celebrating the Fund and its namesake last year.
+Additionally, hundreds of low-income youth in the Sacramento region have received high-quality performing arts instruction as the result of grants we awarded from our Dennis Mangers Fund for Young Performing Artists.
+These grants nurture the talents of young performing artists from underserved communities in our community by providing them access to high-quality performing arts training and education.